Reza-Sh83/Selected-Topics-in-Statistical-Physics-Course/README.md

 This repository contains lecture notes, codes, and supplementary materials for the **Selected Topics in Statistical Physics** course.

 ## Repository Structure
 - **Lecture Notes:** Lecture notes for each class session are in this folder.
-Sessions included to now: Intro, Session 1
+Sessions included to now: Intro, Session 1 to 3
 - **Codes:** R scripts for simulations and analysis.
 - **References:**  Additional resources, papers, textbooks and Peresentation.